Most Americans Have Roundup in Their Bodies. Researchers Say One Week of Eating Organic Can Help.

 “Our federal pesticide policy system is broken, and we need people shouting about that,” Dr. Kendra Klein, a co-author of the study and Senior Staff Scientist at Friends of the Earth, tells Food Tank.
 “Companies like Bayer, Syngenta, and Dow are spending millions lobbying, and they’re also spending tens of millions of dollars to shape the narrative and perpetuate myths, like the myth that we need pesticides to feed the world.”

 Klein points out that just 1 percent of U.S. federal agricultural research dollars go towards ecological farming, and pesticide regulations are few and far between.
 In fact, the U.S. Environmental Protection Agency (EPA) has loosened some pesticide restrictions in recent years.
-Between 1993 and 2008, the EPA raised the threshold for pesticides in oats from 0.1 ppm to30 ppm.
+Between 1993 and 2008, the EPA raised the threshold for glyphosate residues on oats from 0.1 ppm to30 ppm.

 Larry Bohlen, Chief Operating Officer at HRI Labs and another co-author of the study, also emphasizes a lack of resources for farmers who want to transition to organic farming.
 He explains that universities andgovernment training programs have taught farmers how to use pesticides for decades.
 “If they placed models of successful organic farming side-by-side with the synthetic chemical models, farmers would have choices instead of just one option,” Bohlen tells Food Tank.